Eugleo/paper-access-controls/README.md

 # Reviewer Notes

-> As mentioned in the paper, the primary technical approach of gradient routing for addressing the capabilities gap has not been empirically validated, and this is an important consideration for feasibility.

-> I think the paper would be better served by either focusing exclusively on access controls (and perhaps just a brief discussion of gradient routing as a possible means of implementation).
-As it stands, the scope seems too broad for a short paper, and some doubts are left unanswered on both fronts.

-Make this less about gradient routing:

-- [ ] Restructure Section 4 (Technical Implementation Options) to briefly present gradient routing as one implementation option among several (post-processing, hybrid approaches), emphasizing other good implementation paths exist (~0.2 pages)

-> The authors do mention that avoiding false positives and false negatives may nonetheless be a problem for gradient routing, but that "regularization techniques and adjusted detection thresholds, respectively, could mitigate these issues" - expanding on this further could be valuable.

-Improve the presentation of gradient routing in Section 4:

-- [ ] Add mention of UNDO as one way to enable good separation of things.
-- [ ] Detail how the main problem is the one of classification and point to an existing body of work that says classification is possible.

 > (8) Would developers actually go along with granting verified users deeper access?
 Many have refused to do this in the past.

 - [ ] Add developer incentives analysis addressing historical reluctance, regulatory pressure, and competitive advantages of surgical vs. blanket restrictions (~0.2 pages)